Kingswinford and South Staffordshire

-Kingswinford and South Staffordshire is a constituency of the House of Commons in the UK Parliament, represented since its establishment for the 2024 general election by Mike Wood of the Conservative Party.
+Kingswinford and South Staffordshire is a constituency of the House of Commons in the UK Parliament, represented since its establishment for the 2024 general election by Michael Wood of the Conservative Party.
 The constituency is one of multiple constituencies created by 2023 review of Westminster constituencies which span multiple counties.
 The constituency name refers to town of Kingswinford and the South Staffordshire District.